Laboratory-for-Energy-Systems-Analysis/representative-days/README.md

-# Package Representative days
+# R-package Representative Days (ReprDays)

+R-functions and corresponding script file `script.r` for interactive use, and data files.

+Software companion for journal article:

-R-functions and corresponding script file `script.r` for interactive use for journal article *Low-dimensional scenario generation method of solar and wind availability for representative days in energy modeling*, Applied Energy, in press. https://doi.org/X
+**Martin Densing, Yi Wan (2021).** Low-dimensional scenario generation method of solar and wind availability for representative days in energy modeling, *Applied Energy*, in press. https://doi.org/10.1016/j.apenergy.2021.118075

 ## Documentation of package